YouTube bans Trump for another week over inauguration violence concerns

 YouTube said on Tuesday it was extending a one-week ban on outgoing U.S. President Donald Trump uploading videos or live-streaming to his channel for at least an additional seven days.

-Alphabet Inc’s video streaming plaform banned Trump on Jan.
-12 for a minimum of one week for violating its policy against inciting violence after his supporters stormed the U.S. Capitol as Congress began to certify Biden’s victory on Jan.
-6.
+Alphabet Inc’s video streaming plaform banned Trump on January 12 for a minimum of one week for violating its policy against inciting violence after his supporters stormed the US Capitol as Congress began to certify Biden’s victory on January 6.

 On Tuesday, YouTube said it was extending the suspension “in light of concerns about the ongoing potential for violence.”